A symbol of authority and wealth, once home to the powerful Prince Bishops of Durham.

 - An unexpected delight and where the Auckland Project all began are the thirteen life-size figures painted by Francisco de Zurbarán (1598–1664), a master of the Spanish Golden Age of art.
 The paintings were bought by Bishop Trevor in 1756 and have hung in the Long Dining Room at Auckland Castle ever since.
 It is one of the largest collections of Zurbaráns in the world.

 - Find peace as you trace the footsteps of the Bishops, in St Peter’s Chapel; one of the largest private chapels in Europe.
 Everyone will be welcome to attend the regular services in the chapel, free of charge, and worship in a place where bishops have worshipped for centuries.
+Please do not enter the chapel after the service has begun to avoid disturbance.

-The Prince Bishops of Durham were powerful men, second only to the English monarch.
+The Prince Bishops of Durham were second only to the English monarch.
 Their authority and political influence was vital and tied to their location, between the warring lands of England and Scotland, further south than the more dangerous borderland of Northumberland.
 Auckland Castle was one of their primary homes.

 These men were so powerful that they could raise their own armies and mint their own coins.
 It’s no surprise then that they enjoyed Auckland Castle and its lush surroundings as their countryside estate, when the pressures of London, York and Durham became too much.
 While their role has changed with the passage of time, the Bishop of Durham still has influence throughout the modern world.